-Ottawa winters aren't always as mild as they were in 2016-2017 and forecasts show the upcoming winter will see returns of "significant snow events".
-Fortunately, with accurate forecasting, we are able to prepare for the worst.
+Ottawa winters aren't always as mild as they were in 2016-2017 and forecasts show the upcoming winter will "be colder than normal".
+Fortunately, with accurate forecasting, you are able to prepare your home for winter weather.

 Do you remember the winter of 1998 that caused $5 billion in damage?
 Don't fret, below are a few things you can do today to prevent 'chilling' damage.